7 Rules A World-Famous Facialist Taught Me For Better Skin

 Keren Bartov has magic hands.
 It's the only explanation as to why I left her treatment room with the glowiest skin of my life.

-Hailing from Israel, English isn't Keren's native tongue but she is well versed in skincare knowledge — better than most, in fact.
-It's why her CV of celebrity clients includes Gal Gadot (who calls Keren her "face's best friend") and model Bar Refaeli.
+Hailing from Israel, English isn't Keren's native tongue but she is well-versed in skincare knowledge — better than most, in fact.
+It's why her CV of celebrity clients includes the likes of model Bar Refaeli.

 Advertisement